gravitational/teleport/docs/4.2/kubernetes_ssh.md

 Once this is complete, when users execute `tsh login` and go through the usual Okta login sequence, their `kubeconfig` will be updated with their Kubernetes credentials.

-!!! note:
+!!! note

     For more information on integrating Teleport with Okta, please see the [Okta  integration guide](ssh_okta.md).